 Anders Woller Nielsen

-Background: Anders Woller holds a BSc and an MSc in Political Science from University of Copenhagen as well as an MSc in Comparative Politics from London School of Economics and Political Science.
-His broader interests concern comparative political economy, politics of development, elections in non-consolidated democracies, visual displays of data, and machine learning.
+Background: Anders Woller holds a PhD and an MSc in Political Science from University of Copenhagen as well as an MSc in Comparative Politics from London School of Economics and Political Science.
+His broader interests concern elections in non-consolidated democracies and autocracies, comparative political economy, politics of development, and causal inference.